SkalskiP/awesome-chatgpt-code-interpreter-experiments/README.md

 - You can upload a maximum of 100 MB. `(*)`
 - Runs only Python code. `(*)`
 - Does not allow installation of external Python packages. `(*)`
-- When the environment dies you lose the entire state.
-Links that allowed you to download files stop working.
+- When the environment dies, you lose the entire state.
+Links that allowed you to download files stopped working.

 `(*)` - it is possible to bypass these restrictions

-## 🧪 experiments
+## ⛓️ jailbreaks

 ### Install external Python packages